 Traditionally, record & playback is the primary method of bringing realism into the lab.
 In many ways, it represents the best of both worlds, combining the richness of the real-world environment with the repeatability needed for scientific lab testing.
 Capturing recordings of the real environment in various locations can significantly cut down on drive testing costs and timescales.
 Record & playback can also be extremely useful for testing devices designed to operate in one specific location.

 As with simulation, the realism of a record & playback test configuration is governed by the performance and build standard of the RPS (record & playback system).
-To find out more about bringing realistic testing into the lab with record & playback,.
+To find out more about bringing realistic testing into the lab with record & playback, see our blog.

 Choosing the right state-of-the-art – and scalable – test platform with the technology capable of addressing all the requirements outlined in this blog is the key to success for new GNSS launches.